 \section{Privacy for Deterministic Mechanisms}

-In this section we provide an illustrative and important example where is it possible to assess the persuasive privacy of a deterministic function of the data.
+In this section we provide two illustrative yet important examples where is it possible to assess the persuasive privacy of a deterministic function of the data.
 This contrasts differential privacy and its variants, where non-vacuous guarantees cannot be constructed for deterministic mechanisms.